jorgegorka/svelte-router/README.md

 _route name_ String A valid route to navigate to.
 _language_ String A language to convert the route to.

-navigateTo allows you to programatically navigate to a route from inside your app code.
+navigateTo allows you to programatically navigate to a route from inside your app updating the browser url and history.

 navigateTo receives a route name as a param and an optional language and will try to navigate to that route.